-Should the Planning Board recommend approval, staff has provided a set of conditions for review to be included in the recommendation to the Board of Commissioners and/or added to or modified as the Board deems necessary.
+Should the Board of Commissioners recommend approval, the Planning Board and staff have provided a set of conditions for review to be included in the approval.
 They are:

 Site Specific Conditions

 - 1. Buffers and setbacks shall be as set forth on the Perimeter Buffer/Development Setback Exhibit approved herewith. - 2.
 With regard to the "no-build" areas (between the rear lot line and the edge of the building area) as shown on the submitted site plan, a restriction will be put in place that will allow homeowners to clear such areas only with hand tools (effectively limited clearing to underbrush and removal of dead vegetation) and disallowing grading. - 3.
 The wastewater treatment plant will be a concrete facility with the blowers being enclosed.
 The developer will install an aerator in the wastewater treatment plant storage pond.
 Further, the developer shall use odorphos or other equivalent chemical agent, a chemical addition, at the pump station in order to minimize odors. - 4.
 The roads in the development will be private, but will be built to the NCDOT standard.
 Private roads may be gated, provided access is made available to emergency vehicles. - 5.
 The developer has created an easement for a trail from the village area to the school site as shown on Plat Slide 2008-97.
 The installation of such trail will be contingent upon agreement by the Chatham County Board of Education. - 6.
 The developer shall erect signs along the mutual boundary with the US Army Corps of Engineers.
 Said signs shall be placed at sufficient intervals to be visible from a distance of 75 feet.
 The signs shall provide warning of adjacent Game Lands which allow archery hunting only at this time.
 On one side the signs shall warn of hunting in the area and on the other side warn of residential development nearby.
 Said signs shall be of a size and height to be easily seen and of all weather materials such as metal painted traffic control signs.
 Said signs shall be posted prior to final plat approval.
 The final plat shall display a note disclosing adjacent Game Lands which allow archery hunting only at this time. - 7.
 All street lighting shall comply with the Chatham County Zoning Ordinance, Section 13 to minimize light pollution and light trespass.
 The development's covenants shall also require residential lighting to meet said provisions. - 8.
 The developer and Aqua NC shall negotiate with the Chatham County School Administration to determine if an agreement can be reached regarding school site wastewater treatment and storage.